react-dnd/react-dnd/packages/documentation/docsite/markdown/docs/00 Quick Start/Testing.md

 There are several different approaches to testing React components.
 React DnD is not opinionated and lets you use any of them. **Not all approaches require that the browser event system be available.**

 A few test examples are included with the React DnD inside its `examples` folder.
-Run `pnpm install` and `pnpm test` inside the `react-dnd` root folder to start them.
+Run `yarn install` and `yarn test` inside the `react-dnd` root folder to start them.

 ### Testing the Components in Isolation